 A stipend of $1,250 for 100 hours is provided.

-For a full description of program click here: DOWNLOAD PDF
+For a full description of the program click here: Student Projects PDF

-Contact Susan White at email@example.com for more information and application.
+Contact Susan White at email@example.com for more information.

 “My summer working with Regina was truly the most educational clinical experience I have had to date…I was able to build relationships within this community, helping me to begin to understand where we are deficient in care, and perhaps, how I could improve care in this community one day.
 Though only rudimentary, I am humbled by my new insight into daily challenges faced by seniors in our community.”-Elizabeth Baumgartner, Second-year Med Student at UVM COM and participant in SVTAHEC’s 2019 Rural Medicine Community Project in collaboration with Mountain Valley Health Clinic and Neighborhood Connections in Londonderry, VT.